A Deployment-Friendly Foundational Framework for Efficient Computational Pathology: Methods

-To comprehensively evaluate the accuracy of LitePath, we performed experiments across a diverse array of cancers involving four organs, encompassing 26 distinct tasks and 37 cohorts (26 internal, 9 external, and 2 prospective cohorts).
-(Extended Data Table \ref{tab:task_summary}).
-The dataset includes 15,672 slides from 9,808 patients across nine hospitals, designated H1 through H9.
-Notably, the prospective dataset contains 1,471 slides from 525 patients at H1, collected between April and August 2025.
-Slide preprocessing for downstream analyses followed the standardized PathBench pipeline\cite{PathBench}: only foreground tissue patches were analyzed; all WSIs were processed at the base level (level 0), with patch dimensions adjusted according to magnification: 256×256 pixels for 20× WSIs, 512×512 pixels for 40× WSIs, ensuring a consistent tissue coverage of 0.25 $\mu$m$^2$/pixel across all samples.
-Internal cohorts were stratified by label into training, validation, and test sets at a ratio of 7:1:2.
+To comprehensively evaluate the accuracy of LitePath, we performed experiments across a diverse array of cancers involving four organs, encompassing 33 distinct tasks and 45 cohorts (33 internal, 10 external, and 2 prospective cohorts).
+The benchmark includes 26 classification tasks and seven survival-analysis tasks, summarized in Extended Data Tables~\ref{tab:task_summary} and~\ref{tab:survival_task_summary}, respectively.
+Task-specific APS configurations for all clinical cohorts are provided in Extended Data Table~\ref{tab:cohort_summary}.
+The dataset includes 17,837 slides from 9,977 patients across nine hospitals, designated H1 through H9.
+Notably, the prospective dataset contains 1,897 slides from 525 patients at H1, collected between April and August 2025.
+Some WSIs were included in multiple downstream tasks within the same organ.
+Accordingly, task-specific slide counts are not additive; the dataset-level totals reported here represent unique WSIs after accounting for cross-task overlap.

+The multi-center benchmark was derived from an earlier implementation of PathBench but was not intended to exhaustively reproduce every task in the current benchmark.
+We selected four clinically important organ systems with sufficient task diversity, prioritized a central subtyping task within each organ, and included representative diagnostic, staging, molecular, immunohistochemical and prognostic endpoints.
+Brain cancer was not included because the PathBench contained only three eligible tasks, which was insufficient for a comparable organ-level assessment.
+We additionally included two prospectively collected cohorts beyond the PathBench version used in this study to strengthen evaluation under temporal distribution shift.